Squeezed superradiance enables robust entanglement-enhanced metrology even with highly imperfect readout

 As shown in Figs.~\ref{fig:ImprovementOverSQL}(a) and~\ref{fig:Fig3}, SSR decay combined with an initial SSS can surpass the SQL even for significant levels of detection noise, $\Xidetsq \gtrsim 1$.
 Note that the amount of detection noise $\Xidetsq$ that can be tolerated while still providing a sensitivity below the SQL grows linearly with the number of spins for large $N$, as shown by the contour lines in Fig.~\ref{fig:Fig3}(a).
 Unlike in the bosonic case, where the estimation error decreases monotonically with increasing squeezing strength, the spin system reaches the lowest estimation error at finite (and moderate) squeezing parameters $\rdec$ and $\rini$.
 In the regime where amplification improves the estimation error by more than a factor of two compared to no amplification [green shaded area in Fig.~\ref{fig:Fig3}(b)], we find that it is optimal to match squeezing parameters, i.e., $\riniopt \approx \rdecopt$.
-Intuitively, this follows from the fact that SSR decay is seeded not only by the quantum fluctuation term $\cosh(2r)$ in Eq.~\eqref{eqn:MFTSpin:Sz}, but also by the quantum fluctuations of the initial SSS.
+Intuitively, this follows from the fact that SSR decay is seeded by the quantum fluctuations of both the squeezed bath and the initial SSS.
 Therefore, whenever a large gain is needed, it is best to match the amount of squeezing in the initial SSS to the level of squeezing of SSR \cite{FN2}.
-The limiting cases $\Xidetsq \ll 1$ and $\Xidetsq \gg 1$ are discussed in the supplemental material (SM) \cite{SM}, where we also comment on an interesting but experimentally challenging regime of an oversqueezed initial state, $e^{2 \rini} \gg N/2$: this regime also provides both high gain and low added noise.
+The limiting cases $\Xidetsq \ll 1$ and $\Xidetsq \gg 1$ are discussed in the supplemental material (SM) \cite{SM,FN5}

-The estimation error scales as $\Deltaphisqamp \propto 1/N^2$ in the regimes $\Xidetsq \ll 1$ and $\Xidetsq \gg 1$, and we numerically find $\Deltaphisqamp \propto 1/N^{3/2}$ for $\Xidetsq \approx 1$ due to the unavoidable presence of added noise in our scheme (see SM \cite{SM}).
+The estimation error scales as $\Deltaphisqamp \propto 1/N^2$ for $\Xidetsq \ll 1$ and $\Xidetsq \gg 1$, and we numerically find $\Deltaphisqamp \propto 1/N^{3/2}$ for $\Xidetsq \approx 1$ due to the unavoidable presence of added noise in our scheme (see SM \cite{SM}).
 Thus, while SSR amplification allows one to surpass the SQL, it cannot reach the ultimate Heisenberg-limit (HL) scaling.
 Unitary amplification strategies, on the other hand, can amplify certain initial states without any added noise and thus seem to provide superior HL-like sensitivity, as shown by the red dotted line in Fig.~\ref{fig:ImprovementOverSQL}(a).
 However, this is no longer the case if undesired dissipative processes are properly taken into account.

 \prlsection{Resilience against single-spin dissipation}